GMP & ISO 22000 Certified Manufacturing — European Standards, Global Reach

 7 min read

-Two of the most commercially successful medicinal mushrooms — Lion's Mane and Cordyceps — serve very different consumer needs.
+Two of the most commercially successful functional mushrooms — Lion's Mane and Cordyceps — serve very different consumer needs.
 Understanding the science behind each helps you build a more targeted, differentiated product line.

 The Science: What Makes Each Mushroom Unique